Design and Theory

 When a piezo electric sensor is struck, it generates a voltage pulse, depending on the velocity of the strike.
 See Wikipedia for more details on why this happens.
 The signal generated by this looks like a diminishing sine wave, over a period of about 200 ms (at least for the piezos I am using).
 Here is a graph of a sample strike:

 The problem with trying to read this is that it is difficult to get consistent readings.
 Depending on the exact time at which a reading is taken, you may get wildly different results.
-For instance, if you take the reading at the 2 ms mark, you will read value 611; at 6 ms you will read 0; at 10 ms you will read 541, etc. Since there is no guarantee that the arduino will read the value at a peak, we must somehow address this and debounce the signal.
+For instance, if you take the reading at the 2 ms mark, you will read value 611; at 6 ms you will read 0; at 10 ms you will read 541, etc. Since there is no guarantee that the microcontroller will read the value at a peak, we must somehow address this and debounce the signal.

 One possible method to approach this is using software.
 If you do repeated analog reads over a period of time (say, 25 ms), you can take the maximum reading, weighted average, etc, and use that value.
 I did some experiments with this method, and while it works better than using no software debouncing at all, it still is not as reliable as I would like - some hits are missed completely, and others are not reading a consistent velocity value for similar strength hits.